mrklein/openfoam-os-x/README.md

 ## Mar.
 26, 2015

 1. Updated OpenFOAM 2.3.1 patch for new version of Scotch.
 2. Added patch to fix Scotch linking.
-Though patch was tested on 2.3.1 guess it will work on 2.3.0 and exec 2.2.x versions.
+Though patch was tested on 2.3.1, guess it will work on 2.3.0 and 2.2.x versions.

 ## Dec.
 13, 2014